glendmaatita/kubeler/README.md

           value: ref.redis.vars.password
 ```

 You can also reference variables from environment variables using `env.`.
+In addition, using `.env` file defined in the same directory with `installer.yaml` also works for this case.

 ```
 - name: harbor